-We obtain typical time scales for the initial instability growth depending on the various parameters and the presence of cooling, highlighting the importance of the beam internal shocks in the growth of the Kelvin-Helmholtz instability and therefore jet structure and dynamics.
+We obtain typical timescales for the initial instability growth depending on the various parameters and the presence of cooling, highlighting the importance of the beam internal shocks in the growth of the KHI and therefore jet structure and dynamics.
 Cooling is found to play a role only in Cygnus X-3 on the scales covered by our simulations.
-Once cooling becomes dominant, the jet's cocoon is immediately blown away by the stellar wind.
-Our simulations further suggest that the parameter sensitivities explored somewhat diminish or are more difficult to clearly diagnose later on, when the jet has become fully turbulent.
-We confirm earlier findings that a too large wind-power breaks the jet.
+Once cooling becomes dominant, the jet cocoon is immediately blown away by the stellar wind.
+Our simulations further suggest that the parameter sensitivities we explored somewhat diminish or are more difficult to clearly diagnose later on, when the jet has become fully turbulent.
+We confirm earlier findings that the jet is broken when the wind power is too strong.
 We find a strong instability developing at the jet beam - cocoon interface that destroys the beam.
-A turbulent expanding region develops subsequently, that eventually expands away from the orbital plane and the jet is recovered.
+A turbulent expanding region develops subsequently that eventually expands away from the orbital plane, and the jet is recovered.

-The lay-out of the article is as follows: in Sect. \ref{sect:phys_num} we present the physics of hydrodynamical relativistic jets, our models for radiative losses, as well as the numerical setup and the methods used in our parameter study of jet outbreak.
-In Sect. \ref{sect:results} we discuss the jet propagation, destabilization and structure with the cooling and parameters.
-In Sect. \ref{sect:discuss} we discuss the validity and limitations of our results before summarizing and concluding Sect. \ref{sect:conclusion}.
+The layout of the article is as follows: in Sect. \ref{sect:phys_num} we present the physics of hydrodynamical relativistic jets, our models for radiative losses, and the numerical setup and methods we used in our parameter study of jet outbreak.
+In Sect. \ref{sect:results} we discuss the jet propagation, destabilization, and structure with the cooling and parameters.
+In Sect. \ref{sect:discuss} we discuss the validity and limitations of our results before we summarize and conclude in Sect. \ref{sect:conclusion}.